adikabintang/adikabintang.github.io/_posts/2020-10-04-simple-is-hard.md

 ## In Technology

-The term Keep It Simple, Stupid (KISS) is often emphasized on many lietratures about coding and software engineering [[inetractive-design.org](https://www.interaction-design.org/literature/article/kiss-keep-it-simple-stupid-a-design-principle)][[wikipedia](https://en.wikipedia.org/wiki/KISS_principle#In_software_development)].
+The term Keep It Simple, Stupid (KISS) is often emphasized on many literatures about coding and software engineering [[inetractive-design.org](https://www.interaction-design.org/literature/article/kiss-keep-it-simple-stupid-a-design-principle)][[wikipedia](https://en.wikipedia.org/wiki/KISS_principle#In_software_development)].
 Software engineers tend to do something efficiently.
 In many cases, simplicity, if combined with efficacy, is efficient.
 Yet, writing this kind of software is not necessarily easy.

 [Cloud Native Data Center Networking book](https://www.oreilly.com/library/view/cloud-native-data/9781492045595/) has a chapter just about the importance of the simplicity of network designs.
 One of the keypoints in that chapter is simple things tend to fail in a simpler way, which is easier to examine and fix.

 Another thing that I notice is that simple also comes from the understanding of problems that we want to solve.
 So, it's not only about doing less, but it's about *addressing the right problems*.
-We tend to think too broad if we don't understand the problem, making our solution is too long, uneffective, and even we sometimes don't understand the solution itself.
+We tend to think too broad if we don't understand the problem, making our solution is too long, ineffective, and even we sometimes don't understand the solution itself.

 I think this formula may work to address the right problem and come up with the right solution: